THE SEVERITY OF OBESITY

 Every surgery has its fair share of risks.
 In this surgery, because the duodenum is bypassed completely, poor absorption of iron and calcium can result in the lowering of total body iron and predispose the patient to iron deficiency anemia.
 Women should be aware of the potential for heightened bone calcium loss.
 Kidney stones and gallstones, nausea, vomiting and hernia, are other risks that a patient may be vulnerable to.

-However, Dr. Prokurat and his New Jersey gastric bypass team have performed gastric bypass surgery on hundreds of patients, and they have the expertise and skill needed to ensure you receive the best possible results.
+However, Dr. Prokurat and his New Jersey gastric bypass team have performed this surgery on hundreds of patients, and they have the expertise and skill needed to ensure you receive the best possible results.
 Additionally, our da Vinci® Surgical System affords our surgeons the greatest visualization in the surgical field, not to mention, excellent control and high level of movement & flexibility; all of which make for safer surgeries.

 RESTORE YOUR VITALITY WITH GASTRIC BYPASS SURGERY